 The Temporary Field Response Station and UC Command Center for the 2022-2023 winter season are fully operational.
-The Response Station and Command Center are located at Florida Power & Light Company's Cape Canaveral Clean Energy Center in Brevard County.
+The Response Station and Command Center are located at Florida Power & Light Company's Cape Canaveral Energy Center (CCEC) in Brevard County.
 The Response Station supports several ongoing UME response operations in the central Indian River Lagoon, such as manatee rescue, carcass recovery, limited field health assessments, and a short-term, supplemental feeding trial for manatees at this site.
 Environmental conditions and manatee presence continue to guide the feeding trial.
-Since staff initiated the supplemental feeding trial at the site on December 16, manatee presence there has ranged from 3 to 75 individual animals when food is present.
-When not at the Temporary Response Field Station or other areas in the region, the majority of local manatees have been documented in the Florida Power & Light Cape Canaveral Energy Center's warm-water discharge just north of the feeding trial site.
+Since staff initiated the supplemental feeding trial at the site on December 16, manatee presence at the site has varied.
+To date, there have been up to 230 manatees documented in the feeding area when food is present.
+Beyond the Response Station, the majority of local manatees have been documented in the CCEC's warm-water discharge just north of the feeding trial site.